Ted Albrecht: College career

-Albrecht earned a bachelor's degree in sociology at the University of California, Berkeley, where he started 33 straight games at offensive tackle, made several All-America teams and appeared on Bob Hope's Christmas show with the Associated Press All-America Squad.
+Albrecht studied sociology at the University of California, Berkeley, where he started 33 straight games at offensive tackle.
+Two time All Pac-8 Conference tackle.
+Made several All-America teams and appeared on the 1976 Bob Hope's Christmas show with the Associated Press All-America Team.
+Following his Sr Year, he Played in four post season All-Star games: North-South and East West Shrine Games, Hula Bowl and Japan Bowl.
+He was enshrined to class of 2000 in the University of Calif.
+Athletic Sports Hall of Fame.

 Pro football career

-Albrecht was chosen in the first round of the 1977 NFL draft, and he played six seasons for the Chicago Bears as an offensive lineman.
+Albrecht was chosen in the first-round and 15th player overall of the 1977 NFL draft, and he played six seasons for the Chicago Bears as an offensive lineman.
 He made the All-Rookie team in 1977 and was a Pro Bowl alternate in 1979.
+And blocked for the great HOF running back # 34 "Sweetness", Walter Payton.
+Following his 1977 rookie season he was voted by his teammates as the eighth recipient of the Brian Piccolo Award.

-Ultimately, Albrecht's bum back ended his career, and he announced his retirement at age 28 in 1983.
+Ultimately, Albrecht's back injury ended his career early, and he announced his retirement at age 28 in August 1983.

 After football

-After retiring, Albrecht founded a travel agency, Albrecht Travel Systems, and began providing color commentary of Northwestern University football on WBBM (AM) radio.
+After retiring, Albrecht founded a travel agency, Albrecht Travel Systems 1983, also began providing color commentary of Northwestern University football in 1994.Albrecht continues to do color commentary during Northwestern football broadcasts for 33 years.Following his playing career he was enshrined to the Chicago Sports HOF.
+One of his favorite quotes: "I blocked for two of the greatest running backs of all time: Cal great and former All America Chuck Muncie (#42), and Bear great and NFL HOF running back Water "Sweetness" Payton"!.

-Albrecht shifted to WGN (AM) radio in 1996 after that station picked up coverage of Northwestern University football radio broadcasts.
-In early 2016, WGN and Northwestern announced a four-year extension of their contract through the end of the 2019-2020 season.
-Albrecht has continued to do color commentary during Northwestern football broadcasts.

 Personal

 Albrecht lives in Winnetka, Illinois.
-Albrecht and his wife had two daughters with LuJean, Brianna and Ashley.
+Albrecht had two daughters from a previous marriage, and two stepchildren with his current marriage with Marie of 20 years.